13 Best Metal Detectors in 2024 for Treasure Hunting

 📦 Who makes the best metal detectors?

 There are many international brands that make truly quality metal detectors for all kinds of targets, locations, and types of search.
 You can find more information about each of them on the site.
-There are also some local and smaller manufacturers in many regions
+There are also some local and smaller manufacturers in many regions.

 🕳 What is the depth range for a metal detector?